This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 Dress code: Casual

-Sparkling with tales of adventure, bonhomie and like-minded friends, The Restaurant offers contemporary, international cuisine created by our most talented chefs.
-Menus feature regional specialities unique to the destinations guests visit on their cruise, so don’t be surprised to see a roasted Chilean Sea Bass while cruising the Chilean fjords.
+Sparkling with tales of adventure, bonhomie, and like-minded friends, The Restaurant offers contemporary, international cuisine created by our most talented chefs.
+Menus feature regional specialties unique to the destinations guests visit on their cruise, so don’t be surprised to see a roasted Chilean Sea Bass while cruising the Chilean fjords.

 The images shown are for illustration purposes only and may not be an exact representation of what you find on the ship.

 The Panorama Lounge is specially designed to provide an uninterrupted view of the day’s destination from the comfort of the luxury cruise ship’s interior.
-This is an ideal place to unwind on your cruise, enjoy afternoon tea, listen to the pianist and watch the setting sun.
-The drinks are complimentary, the music live and inviting.
-Enjoy dancing to a range of musical styles for every taste from standards to the latest club mixes.
+This is an ideal place to unwind on your cruise, enjoy afternoon tea, listen to the pianist, and watch the setting sun.
+The drinks are complimentary, and the music is live and inviting.
+Enjoy dancing to a range of musical styles for every taste, from the classics to the latest club mixes.

 The Connoisseur’s Corner offers exceptional cognacs along with a premium selection of cigars for purchase.